 Barriers to Resources

-There are no legal restrictions inhibiting either domestic or foreign funding.
+There are no explicit legal restrictions inhibiting either domestic or foreign funding.
 In terms of spending, there is a guideline limiting the amount spent for administration to a maximum of 25% of funding.
 However, the final version of the Development Cooperation and Partnership Strategy (DCPS) 2014-2018 encourages all funding, especially Official Development Aid, to be managed and channeled through the Council for Development of Cambodia (CDC).
 The DCPS therefore can restrict CSOs’ ability to receive direct funding from bilateral and multilateral donors.

 |Reports of UN Special Rapporteurs|